 We plan to commercialize our wireless spectrum licenses through our 5G Network Deployment.
 To that end, we have undertaken several key steps including identifying markets to build out, making executive and management hires and entering into agreements with key vendors.
 For example, on November 16, 2020, we announced a long-term agreement with Crown Castle pursuant to which Crown Castle will lease us space on up to 20,000 communication towers.
 As part of the agreement, we will also receive certain fiber transport services and have the option to utilize Crown Castle for preconstruction services.
 We entered into a similar agreement with American Tower on March 15, 2021 and have also entered into agreements with a number of other tower providers.
 We have also entered into multiple long-term agreements with vendors including, among others, Amazon, Dell, Fujitsu, Palo Alto and VMware for cloud computing service, radios, software, network security, and other services related to our 5G Network Deployment.

-We began construction of several markets including our first major market, Las Vegas, Nevada, during the second quarter of 2021.
-We anticipate deployment in Las Vegas to be substantially complete by the end of the third quarter of 2021 and the initial launch of consumer beta service in the fourth quarter of 2021.
+We currently have over 35 markets under construction, including Las Vegas, Nevada, and also commenced the initial launch of consumer beta service in Las Vegas.

 Prior to starting our 5G Network Deployment, we notified the FCC in March 2017 that we planned to deploy a narrowband IoT network on certain of these wireless licenses, which we expected to complete by March 2020, with subsequent phases to be completed thereafter.
-In light of, among other things, certain developments related to the Sprint/T-Mobile merger, during the first quarter 2020, we determined that the revision of certain of our build-out deadlines was probable and, therefore, we no longer intended to complete our narrowband IoT deployment.
+In light of, among other things, certain developments related to the Sprint/T-Mobile merger, during the first quarter of 2020, we determined that the revision of certain of our build-out deadlines was probable and, therefore, we no longer intended to complete our narrowband IoT deployment.

 The FCC issued an Order effectuating the build-out deadline changes contemplated above on September 11, 2020.
-During the first quarter 2020, we impaired certain assets that would not be utilized in our 5G Network Deployment, resulting in a \$253 million non-cash impairment charge in "Impairment of long-lived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+During the first quarter of 2020, we impaired certain assets that would not be utilized in our 5G Network Deployment, resulting in a \$253 million non-cash impairment charge in "Impairment of long-lived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).